CZ-NIC/knot/doc/reference.rst

 A period between KSK activation and the next rollover initiation.

 ..
 NOTE::
-   KSK key lifetime is also infuenced by propagation-delay, dnskey-ttl, and KSK submission delay.
+   KSK key lifetime is also influenced by propagation-delay, dnskey-ttl, and KSK submission delay.

    Zero (aka infinity) value causes no KSK rollover as a result.